 - Do we get good value for the time and energy expended?

-The transition to an Advancement philosophy will not be easy.
-Advancement is hard work and it is not magic.
-We have to earn the right for support.
-But - given time - it will work.
-We are one of only two grade schools that I am aware in the Archdiocese of Detroit that have truly embraced this philosophy.
-We have a golden opportunity to be on the cutting edge of grade school advancement in this diocese.
-More importantly, we need to do the best we can to support the educational mission of St. Isaac Jogues School.
+Advancing our mission in the community is hard work and it is not magic.
+We need to do the best we can to support the St. Isaac Jogues Parish mission and the educational mission of St. Isaac Jogues School.
 If we settle for anything less, we are selling short ourselves and our students - present and future.

 Thank you for your support!